 If you take medications for different medical conditions and/or you are in a Drug Management Program to help you use your opioid medications safely, you may be eligible to get services, at no cost to you, through a medication therapy management (MTM) program.
 This program helps you and your provider make sure that your medications are working to improve your health.
-A pharmacist or other health professional will give you a comprehensive review of all your medications and talk with you about:
+If you qualify for the program, a pharmacist or other health professional will give you a comprehensive review of all your medications and talk with you about:

-- How to get the most benefit from the drugs you take - Any concerns you have, like medication costs and drug reactions - How best to take your medications - Any questions or problems you have about your prescription and over-the-counter medication
+- how to get the most benefit from the drugs you take - any concerns you have, like medication costs and drug reactions - how best to take your medications any questions or problems you have about your prescription and over-the-counter medication